Figurehead (object): British Royal Navy figureheads

 The Royal Navy also employed the work of Indian carvers for the figureheads of numerous ships being built at Bombay Dockyard (modern day Mumbai), with whom the likes of Hellyer & Sons also competed, offering to create figureheads in Britain that would later be attached to Indian built ships.
 Little is known about the Indian men who worked as carvers for the Royal Navy, though it is thought that some may have been Parsi; many Parsi men - known for their skill in shipbuilding - were brought from the Surat province of Gujarat to Bombay under British rule in order to work on East India Company and Royal Navy commissioned ships.
 Indian worked with Malabar teak, rather than the traditional British pine, desired for its quality and ability to ensure ships lasted in working order for upwards of fifty years.
 Surviving naval figureheads carved from teak include HMS Seringapatam (1819), HMS Madagascar (1822), HMS Asia (1824), HMS Imaum (1826) and HMS Calcutta (1831).

 A carver would submit one or multiple designs for a figurehead to the Surveyor of the Navy, sometimes in colour, though such additions came at a higher cost to the Admiralty.
-He would also enclose a letter, detailing a break down of proposed costs for each element of work.
+He would also enclose a letter, detailing a breakdown of proposed costs for each element of work.
 The design was either approved for the proposed amount (sometimes picked over other submissions from different carvers) or rejected until alterations were made; this may have included a smaller figurehead, removal of additional decorations such as swords, instruments or other such adornments, switching from colour paint to white and gold or even the removal of limbs.

 Figureheads were carved using a variety of tools including chisels, mallets, gouges and sandpaper to bring designs to life.
 The size of the figurehead itself was determined by the size of the vessel it was intended for, though could be downsized from a full figure to a 3/4 or bust figure to save money.
 The overall cost would take into consideration paint – white with gold accents was often preferred over colour as the cheaper option – and additional decoration such as shields, weapons and ornate clothing, which would often be depicted on a figurehead’s trailboards to be more cost effective, as well as the amount of labour involved.